Fitch lowers credit outlook on Japan to negative on COVID-19 impact

 "The negative outlook reflects that the higher debt ratio and downside risks to the macroeconomic outlook will nevertheless exacerbate the challenge of placing the debt ratio on a downward path over the medium term," Fitch said.

-The rating agency also expects the Bank of Japan will keep its interest rates at current levels under its yield-curve control framework till at least the end of 2022.
+The rating agency also expects the Bank of Japan will keep its interest rate settings under its yield-curve control framework till at least the end of 2022.

 "We believe the BOJ views interest rate cuts as part of its arsenal for potential further easing, but that it will refrain from doing so because of the impact that further rate cuts into negative territory would have on bank profitability," Fitch said.